-Research showed that early exposure to adverse life events such as the loss of a close relative, parental divorce, domestic violence and sexual abuse are associated with an increased risk of substance abuse (Forster et al., 2018).
-Exposure to these significant environmental stressors can change the brain’s neuroendocrine hypothalamic-pituitary-adrenal axis with significant conditioning effects on decision-making functions and behaviours.
+Research shows that early exposure to adverse life events such as the loss of a close relative, parental divorce, domestic violence, and sexual abuse is associated with an increased risk of substance abuse (Forster et al., 2018).
+Exposure to these significant environmental stressors can change the brain’s neuroendocrine hypothalamic-pituitary-adrenal axis with significant conditioning effects on decision-making functions and behaviors.
 These changes play an essential role in the initiation of substance use and the risk of progression from substance use to SUD (Ewald et al., 2019; SAMHSA, 2019).

 Because everyone is at risk, community-based interventions are particularly well suited to address SUDs.
 Interventions that take place in the community can help prevent SUDs and contribute to the treatment of SUDs (Surgeon General, 2016).
 According to the United Nations Office for Drugs and Crimes, community-based treatment is the most cost-effective SUD treatment approach (UNODC, 2014).